AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2025/AGROnPrem-671.md

 - Updated packages for all modules

 *Fixed Bugs*
-- Better exception handling in Tables
+- Better exception handling in tables
-- Fix certificate error in senseimage formula
+- Fixed certificate error in senseimage formula